Pathophysiology of heart failure: Left ventricular pressure-volume and other hemodynamic relationships

 - Boston University School of Medicine

 Heart failure may be due to either systolic or diastolic dysfunction of the left ventricle.
 While both are characterized by elevated left ventricular filling pressures, the underlying hemodynamic processes differ considerably.
 These differences can be best understood when described in terms of the left ventricular pressure-volume and other hemodynamic relationships that provide patient-specific insight regarding the basis of cardiac dysfunction.
 Understanding these principles has practical implications for the treatment of patients with heart failure, first by defining the predominant type of hemodynamic abnormality (eg, systolic versus diastolic dysfunction) and second, by clarifying filling pressures, loading conditions, and vascular resistances that can be important in determining the most effective therapeutic approach.
-(See "Overview of the therapy of heart failure due to systolic dysfunction".)
+(See "Overview of the therapy of heart failure with reduced ejection fraction".)

 NORMAL LEFT VENTRICULAR PRESSURE-VOLUME RELATIONSHIP

 As a pump, the ventricle generates pressure (to eject blood) and displaces a volume of blood.
 The normal relationship between left ventricular pressure generation and ejection can be expressed as a plot of left ventricular pressure versus left ventricular volume (figure 1).
 At end–diastole, the fibers have a particular stretch or length, which is determined by the resting force, myocardial compliance, and the degree of filling from the left atrium.
 This distending force is the preload of the muscle.